Engines : M and T-Series

 In order to meet the demand of certain European countries, particularly Germany, which offered tax reductions for cars which met the new standards before they became mandatory, Rover produced a catalyst-equipped M16 from the late 1980s.
 Far from being strangled, power output fell by only 3bhp to 135bhp.
 The new standards did concentrate Rover’s best minds on the M16’s potential for improvement, and the outcome, revealed at the end of 1991, was the T-Series, or T16.

 R17 and T-Series – more improved than new

-In engineering terms, the major story was the T-series engine.
-Rover were at pains to state that virtually no major part of the revised engine was shared with its M16 predecessor, yet capacity, materials, bore and stroke dimensions, constructional principles, and the twin-cam 16 valve top end with pent-roof combustion chambers with centrally located spark plugs, all remained as before.
+In engineering terms, the major story was the T-Series engine.
+Rover was at pains to state that virtually no major part of the revised engine was shared with its M16 predecessor, yet capacity, materials, bore and stroke dimensions, constructional principles, and the twin-cam 16 valve top end with pent-roof combustion chambers with centrally located spark plugs, all remained as before.

 The principal changes which transformed the M16 to T16 are as follows:

-· Eight-counterweight crankshaft in place of four previously used.
-In combination with reduced weight pistons Rover claimed a 17% reduction in out of balance forces
+- Eight-counterweight crankshaft in place of four previously used.
+In combination with reduced weight pistons Rover claimed a 17 per cent reduction in out of balance forces

 In August 1994, coinciding with the introduction of the 620ti, the 820 Turbo’s output was boosted to the same 200bhp as its newer stablemate.
 It should be noted that the reason that the Tickford’s output was limited to 180bhp was thought to be uncertainty about the ability of the PG1 gearbox to cope.
 Two years of experience with the higher output engine in the 220 Turbo must have given Rover the confidence to standardise Turbo outputs at 200bhp.